KSANDRUS/Magisk_BootloopSaver/README.md

 **This repo has migrated to [Magisk Alternative Repo](https://github.com/Magisk-Modules-Alt-Repo/HuskyDG_BootloopSaver)**

 ## About
 Protect your system from bootloop caused by Magisk modules.
+In case the data partition is encrypted and you cannot access `/data/adb/modules`, or you don't want to turn off **force encription** because when your phone with **force encryption** disabled is stolen, thief can copy your `/data` and your private data will be exposed!!!

 ## Requirements
 - Magisk 20.4+ is installed